Abhi-Gan/Wheelchair_AI/README.md

 # Wheelchair_AI
-chat server for questions about wheelchair
+Chat server for questions about wheelchair.
+Custom fine tuned using ~200 Reddit posts + their comments

 Run the server with the following command:
 `python3 wheelchair_server.py`